AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

  -D includeCommerce=y
 ```

-CIF Core Components can be used in any project by either including the provided `all` package or individualy using the CIF content package and related OSGI bunldes.
+CIF Core Components can be used in any project by either including the provided `all` package or individually using the CIF content package and related OSGI bundles.
 To manually add CIF Core Components to a project use the following dependencies:

 ```java
 <dependency>